Artist-in-Residence Program at the Catto Center at Toklat

 The Zapotecs of Teotitlan del Valle have been sustainably practicing the art of naturally dyeing and weaving sheep’s wool for centuries.
 ACES is proud to support this model for environmentally-responsible textile production and to support the traditions of this indigenous community.
 Elena contributes to ACES’ mission by providing educational opportunities related to traditional and environmentally-responsible textile production.

 Through interactions with visitors at the Catto Center at Toklat and presenting daily Cochinilla Color Demonstrations, Elena teaches the art of weaving and dyeing as her indigenous community has sustainably practiced for generations in the Oaxacan region of Mexico.
 Elena's community has successfully fostered a thriving textile industry while protecting and nourishing its natural resources, specifically its vast and critical watershed.

 Elena fulfills critical environmental education roles at the Catto Center at Toklat.
-Additionally, Elena and her family generously donate 5% of Oacaxan weaving sales to ACES' Summer Camp scholarship program.
-Although Elena will not be present at the Catto Center during the summer of 2020, the Rug Room is still stocked with Zapotec offerings, available for purchase.
+Additionally, Elena and her family generously donate 5% of Oaxacan weaving sales to ACES' Summer Camp scholarship program.

 Trevor Washko, Cold Mountain Craft